zewa666/RedBean_ReBean/README.md

 This is achieved by creating a table named after your beantype plus the "revision" prefix.
 The table contains all the columns from your bean.
 Additionally it has a column "action" specifying if this revision was made by an [INSERT,UPDATE,DELETE] statement.
+Also inlcuded is the column "original_id" which represents the ID of the bean, that's been revisioned.
 Finally there is a "lastedit" column indicating when the change happend.

 All the functionallity is achieved by using AFTER Triggers